zmcartor/zmcartor.github.com/_posts/2015-07-19-many-ways-of-ios.md

   course, don't abuse it as a full-fledged persistence solution.
 It's main purpose is to provide sensible app defaults to the user.

 - Core Data is THE mobile database persistence framework for iOS.
-Entites and relations can be modeled via an object graph.
+Entites and relations are modeled via an object graph.
+This is a higher abstration then thinking in tables and SQL relations.
 Core Data has a steep learning curve.
-Multithreaded data access and persistence while maintaining user responsiveness can be a hard balancing act.
+Multithreaded data access and persistence while maintaining user responsiveness can be a tricky balancing act.

 - NSKeyedArchiver encodes objects into blobs of `NSData.` The object must implement `encodeWithCoder` and provide a way to encode it's properties into